CDC warns against cruises, regardless of vaccination status - NewsBreak

 Before the CDC announcement, Royal Caribbean Group said in a statement that omicron is leading to passenger cancellations and changes to itineraries, but that the mutant version is causing “significantly less severe symptoms than earlier variants.”

-The company said that since cruising restarted in U.S. waters last spring, 1.1 million guests had traveled with its cruise lines and 1,745 people had tested positive for COVID-19, or about 0.16%.
+The company said that since cruising restarted in U.S. waters last spring, 1.1 million guests had traveled with its cruise lines and 1,745 people had tested positive for COVID-19, or about 0.16% of the passengers.

-It said that 41 people required hospitalization, and that no passengers hit with omicron had been taken to the hospital.
+It said that 41 required hospitalization, and that no passengers hit with the omicron variant had been taken to hospitals.

 “We don’t like to see even one case, but our experience is a fraction of the comparable statistics of virtually any other comparable location or industry.
 Few businesses are subject to such intense scrutiny, regulation and disclosure requirements by so many authorities,” said Richard Fain, CEO of Royal Caribbean.